rackerlabs/rackspace-how-to/content/cloud-servers/troubleshoot-a-downed-windows-cloud-server.md

    - If you are able to successfully connect using the **Remote Desktop** application, such as terminal or powershell, then skip to step 4.

-   - If you can not connect using a command line application, use the Emergency console in [Cloud Control Panel](https://mycloud.rackspace.com/).
+   - If you cannot connect using a command line application, use the Emergency console in the [Cloud Control Panel](https://mycloud.rackspace.com/).
 Directions for finding the emergency console are found in steps 2 - 4.

 2. In the Cloud Control Panel, click **Servers** > **Cloud Servers**.